mustakshif/Asri/README.md

 - 🔢 Tabular and database-friendly monospaced numerals improve reading efficiency
 - 👁️ High readability glyph variants tailored for note-taking scenarios[^4] `#macOS` `#iOS` `#iPadOS`
 - 🦋 Support for full-width display of images, videos, widgets, databases, superblocks and more, enhancing information display
-- 🧩 Streamlined superblock margins for simplified creation of grid and masonry layouts
 - 📝 Enhanced the layout details in database and attribute view for improved clarity and organization
 - 💬 Supports right-to-left layout, accommodating languages written from right to left, such as Arabic[^5]
 - 🚏 Document-level typography direction settings cater to different language layout needs